Police discover body of 2nd juvenile girl in Lauderhill canal after finding 1st body hours earlier

 LAUDERHILL, FLA.
 (WSVN) - Police have discovered a second body of a juvenile girl in the same Lauderhill canal they found the body of another juvenile girl hours earlier.

-Although there are no obvious signs of foul play, police are treating the investigation as a homicide, which centers around a canal near Northwest 21st Street and 56th Avenue.
+Although there are no obvious signs of foul play, police are treating the investigation as a homicide, which centers around a canal along the 5900 block of Northwest 21st Street.

 “As detectives started going through the case and started knocking those doors and looking at surveillance cameras, they started realizing that it may be connected to another missing persons case,” Lauderhill Police Lt.
 Mike Santiago said.
 “That’s where it led to this evening.
 Again, we can’t determine at this point if they’re related because the juvenile was just found.
 However, detectives are trying to piece the puzzle together.”